Javascript shift() method removes the item at the zeroeth index and shifts the values at consecutive indexes down, then returns that removed value.

 array.shift()

-An array element can be a string, a number, an array, a boolean, or any other object types allowed in the Javascript array.
+An array element can be a string, a number, an array, a boolean, or any other object allowed in the Javascript array.

-// app.js let apps = ["Instagram", "Facebook", "Messanger"]; apps.shift(); console.log(apps);
+let apps = ["Instagram", "Facebook", "Messanger"];

 The first item of the array will be removed, and the array’s length will be 2.

-Using shift() method in while loop
+Example 2: Using the shift() method in while loop

-If we want to check a specific condition using the shift() function, we can use a while loop.
+To check a specific condition using the shift() function, we can use a while loop.
 For example, we can use the shift() method in a while loop like the below code.

-// app.js let names = ["Harvey", "Donna", "Mike", "Rachel" ,"Louis", "Jessica"]; while( (i = names.shift()) !== undefined ) { console.log(i); }
+let names = ["Harvey", "Donna", "Mike", "Rachel" ,"Louis", "Jessica"];

-The shift() method deletes and returns the removed element of the original array.
 All remaining elements in the array get shifted one slot to the left to fill the hole created by removing the first element.
 It will not create a new array.

-Javascript shift() method removes the first element, whereas the pop() method removes the last element of an array.
+The JavaScript shift() method removes the first element, whereas the pop() method removes the last element of an array.

 It works really well for me